 Have you ever been confused with the concepts of customer experience and user experience thinking that they are one and the same?
 For most, it’s still unclear what’s the difference between the two terms.
-While UX is about product usability, CX is about how the customer feels about the brand throughout the whole customer journey.
+While UX is about digital product usability, CX is about how the customer feels about the brand throughout the whole customer journey.
 It’s what closes out conversions, and drives long-term loyalty.

 In this blog post, we’re going to sort things out and look a bit closer at these two quite different experiences.
 First of all, it’s good to understand what people mean when they use these terms.
 So let's take a look at the meaning of each concept.